The French connection

 The period of enrollment is generally between December 1 and January 31 every year.
 English language proficiency is tested for all courses taught in English and scores of TOEFL/IELTS are accepted.

 You have to submit transcripts, resumes, and in some cases, essays, too.
-Generally while submitting the application, the colleges/universities will only ask for copies of the relevant documents.
+Generally while applying, the colleges/universities will only ask for copies of the relevant documents.
 Once accepted into a program, students will need to send original copies.

 University/ college studies begin in September every year.
 The application deadline for most courses is January end, but students need to check the dates and details before applying to the Universities of their choice.
 Some deadlines may vary depending on the course and the college applied to.